 For information on the application cycle for the 2021-2022 academic year and more, please contact CES Program Coordinator.

 - The award allows students to spend a final year dedicated to writing.

 - The dissertation must focus on modern or contemporary Europe (1750 – present) and students must have completed two draft dissertation chapters and submitted them to the dissertation advisor at the time of application (or for students in fields where the dissertation consists of three articles, the existence of one article in draft).

 - Applications will be judged by their overall merit, the importance of the topic, the clarity of the proposal, the potential for scholarly contribution, and the likelihood of timely completion.

 - CES matches its stipend level to the GSAS standard annual stipend for dissertation completion fellowships.
 The stipend cannot be deferred and must be used within the twelve-month period for which it is awarded.
 No other employment, beyond serving as an advisor for an undergraduate senior thesis or working as a part–time research assistant, is allowed under the grant, as students are expected to complete their dissertation during the period of the award.
 Students who have previously received writing/completion grants from other sources are not eligible.

 - The fellowship covers Harvard facilities fees and individual health insurance (HUSHP Basic and Supplemental).
-Recipients will be given priority for office space at CES if they contact the CES Student Programs Advisor before the start of the fellowship term.
+Recipients will be given priority for office space at CES.
+To submit a request, please contact CES Program Coordinator.